mattruston/idb/Report.md

+### Motivation

+Video games are a beloved childhood pastime that most people continue to enjoy well into adulthood.
+As a team, each of us grew up playing video games.
+Video games not only built friendships, but were a great way to experience a rich story with deep characters.
+There is nothing quite like getting a new game and playing it for the first time.
+Immersing yourself in a new game is an amazing feeling, but it can be hard to find new video games that you like.
+We created GamingDB so that people have a place to go to find a new game to play by providing information about everything that comes together to make a video game.
+From the company who created the game to the major characters in the game, our site will provide users all the information they need about every aspect of a video game.
+We will provide information about video games, gaming platforms, major characters, and companies that publish or develop video games.
+With these models, we will be able to create a great web of information that people can browse through whenever they want to find a new game to play.

+### Use Cases

+We think that anyone looking to find a new game to play will find our site useful.
+It will also be useful to anyone with any interest in video games.
+From the home page, users will be able to see not only all recently released games, but also be able to see the highest rated video games ever.
+If they are ever looking for a new game to pick up, they can just consult the home page.
+If they are interested in a specific game or gaming genre, they will be able to go to the Games page and search for a specific game or filter by a certain game genre.
+Users will definitely find GamingDB useful when looking for new games to play.

+Users will also be able to look up information about individual platforms as well.
+If they got to the Platforms page, they can see all major platforms ever created.
+From there, they can click on any platform and see all video games ever created for a given platform.
+Users will be able to use this information to see what games are available for their consoles.

+If users want to find out more information about a certain video game character, they will be able to go to the Characters page where they will find a list of all video game characters.
+From there, they will be able to click on any character and find out all kind of information about them including all games that they are in.
+Users can use this information to find new games to play with their favorite characters.

+Video games would not exist without companies spending time and money to develop and publish them.
+From the Companies page, users can choose a company and see all the games they have either developed, published, or both.
+From here, users can use this information to find new games to play created by their favorite companies.

 ### Models

 The models chosen for the database are _Games_, _Companies_, _Platforms_, and _Characters_.
 These were not arbitrary decisions; a deliberate process was employed in order to narrow down the vast number of possibilites available to make a video game database.
 Both technical and subjective perspectives were employed in the discussions.
 Next, a description of this process, the specifics for each of these models and their attributes, and the ways in which they are related to one another will be provided.